StefanoDeVuono/Naza_frontend/README.md

     # overwrites scripts/bundle.js with the release version
     yarn release

-    git add scripts/bundle.js
+    git add scripts/*.js
     git commit -a
-    git push staging master
+    git push origin staging:master

+Fill in your Squarespace username (the account added for the staging Squarespace) and password (from [App Passwords > Generate](https://account.squarespace.com/settings/security)).

 This will update the staging Squarespace.
+To test on https://staging.nazabeauty.com/, use the password in the 1Password IT vault's credentials file.

 ### Deploying to production